 “It’s a badger,” Jack said, and shut the door behind him, leaving me in the kitchen.

 “AHHH!”
 I ran into the living room and wrapped myself in the Harley Davidson duvet.
 Jack returned after a minute, saying it must be one of Donna’s cats, but the creature in the hall didn’t have a tail.
-It turned out to be “Zeke’s mom,” the feline matriarch, but now we refer to her as Badger even though I sadly never saw her again.
+It turned out to be “Zeke’s mom,” the feline matriarch who lost her tail in a horrible blender accident.
+We now refer to her as Badger even though I sadly never saw her again.